Siding Contractor in Denver, CO — Repair, Replacement & Storm Damage Restoration

 Does hail damage to siding require full replacement or just the damaged panels?

 It depends on the material, the distribution of damage, and whether a matching standard can be met with partial replacement.
 Isolated damage on recently installed siding in an in-production color can often be repaired or partially replaced with a reasonable match.
 Widespread damage across an elevation, or damage on siding whose material or color has been discontinued, typically supports a full-elevation or whole-house replacement scope under the insurance matching standard.
-A professional inspection and claim documentation establishes which situation applies.

 Can aluminum siding be matched after a hail event?

 Often not — this is one of the most significant claim issues in Denver's mid-century housing stock.
-Original aluminum siding profiles from the 1960s–1970s are largely discontinued in both the specific dimensions and the original finishes.
+Original aluminum siding profiles from the 1960s–1970s are largely discontinued in both specific dimensions and original finishes.
 When replacement panels cannot match the existing profile and finish, the insurance matching standard supports whole-house replacement scope.
 We document this specifically when our inspection identifies a discontinued or unmatchable material.

 How long does siding replacement take in Denver?